ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

 Instance declarations are allowed inside contexts, but they are still associated with the module they are declared in.
 Instance declarations cannot be added to or excluded from the export list of a context declaration.
-They are always exported.
+They are always exported and always imported (if the module is).
 Instance declarations are the only declarations with this behavior.

 The behavior of instances is unaffected by the existence of contexts.